 Volunteers complement patient care by providing parents time off the floor to take care of themselves, play with the children, help out at special events or help staff in daily tasks to improve the healing environment.
-Some volunteers work in nonpatient-care areas or behind the scenes doing clerical work, special projects or deliveries.
+Some volunteers work in non-patient care areas or behind the scenes doing clerical work, supporting special projects or making deliveries.
 Others help families in the Family Resource Center or in the Gift Shop.
-All volunteers spread joy with their great smiles!
+All volunteers spread joy.

 I need to fulfill community service hours for my school.
-Do I have to commit to Children's Hospital's required number of service hours or just meet my school's requirements?
+Do I have to commit to Children’s Hospital’s required service hours or just meet my school’s requirements?

-Children's Hospital makes every effort to ensure patients and families have a safe environment for healing.
-The volunteer application process does not easily lend itself to service hour requirements.
+Children’s Hospital makes every effort to ensure patients and families have a safe environment for healing.
+The volunteer application process does not lend itself easily to other organization’s service-hour requirements.

 I have been ordered by the courts to perform community service.
 Do you offer opportunities for court-mandated service?